mbierlee/poodinis/TUTORIAL.md

 ```
 If you registered multiple concrete types to the same supertype and you do not resolve using a qualifier, a `ResolveException` is thrown stating that there are multiple candidates for the type to be resolved.

-Autowiring all registered instances to an array
+Autowiring All Registered Instances to an Array
 -----------------------------------------------
 If you have registered multiple concrete types to a super type, you can autowire them all to an array, in which case you can easily operate on them all:
 ```d